How the British coped with clothes rationing in and after WW2

 Dressmaking and making clothes generally

-Women made a lot of their family's clothes.
+Women made a lot of their family's clothes and were skilled at it.
 Although fabric was rationed and relatively basic (with the utility mark stamped on the edge), making clothes was cheaper than buying, and the style was one's own choice.
 It was also normal to make new clothes from worn old ones.

 Paper patterns for making clothes